-12.7.2 Saving the server configuration from the command line interface
+13.7.2 Saving the server configuration from the command line interface

-- To save a server configuration from the command line interface, connect to the SMC server via the console port or SSH connection. - 2.
+- To back up the server configuration from the command line interface as the "root" user, connect to the SMC server via the console of your hypervisor or in SSH. - 2.
 Enter the command smc-config-backup The name of the archive name is displayed. - 3.
-To save the configuration without the deployment history, enter the command smc-config-backup --no-history
+To save the configuration without the deployment history, enter the command smc-config-backup --no-history. - 4.
+If you wish to encrypt the backup, type the command smc-config-backup --password <my_password>.
+Replace my_password with the encryption password of the backup.